 No matter which of these categories you fall into, you’re sure to benefit from Mystic access’s informative audio documentation, Acquainting Yourself with Android.
-Whether you’re completely new to Android,are struggling to conquer your first Android device, or know you want an Android device, but just don’t know if you’re ready, the material in this event series will support you in moving forward capably and confidently, and prepare you to have a lot of fun using an Android phone or tablet successfully.
+Whether you’re completely new to Android,are struggling to conquer your first Android device, or know you want an Android device, but just don’t know if you’re ready, the material in this audio product will support you in moving forward capably and confidently, and prepare you to have a lot of fun using an Android phone or tablet successfully.

-This event series is co-taught by Chris Grabowski and Kim Loftis, the founder and director of product development with Mystic access, respectively.
+This audio product is co-taught by Chris Grabowski and Kim Loftis, the founder and director of product development with Mystic access, respectively.
 Both of us have years of experience using Android devices for business and pleasure, and we’re passionate about sharing the skills necessary to help you have a great journey using Android, and to know what to expect on those occasions when you hit a snag.
 We’re friendly, down to earth, and are always honest in sharing our own challenges and mistakes in order to support and inform you.
 We’re professionals, but, like you, we’re also daily users of the technology we teach about.
 This product was based on a five-week live event, and includes careful explanation, thorough demonstrations, and great questions asked by the live event participants.

-- Week One, August 15.
+- Lesson One.
 We’ll begin by discussing important considerations to keep in mind when choosing an Android device.
 If you already have one, this info will still help you, as it will assist you in knowing whether the device you have may best meet your needs.
 We’ll then move on to talking about what to expect upon receiving your device, such as what’s in the box, device orientation, turning on accessibility features, and the initial setup experience, which will be demoed.
 We’ll also discuss touch screen navigation strategies, your device’s home screen’s, and more.

-- Week Two, August 22.
+- Lesson Two.
 One of the coolest, and perhaps more intimidating things about Android is the huge amount of customization available.
 The good news is, you can really configure your device extensively in order to meet your requirements.
 The other good news is, if you don’t want to do much configuration, you don’t have to! ?
-IN addition to a few briefer topics, we’ll be devoting this week to taking a deep dive into Settings, and showing you all that you’re able to do to make your Android device totally yours.
+IN addition to a few briefer topics, we’ll be devoting this lesson to taking a deep dive into Settings, and showing you all that you’re able to do to make your Android device totally yours.

-- Week Three, September 5.
-After a break last week, we’re back in class to discuss some of the preinstalled apps you may find on your Android device.
-While these may differ slightly from device to device, we’ll explore some of the apps you’re most likely to have preinstalled, such as chrome, Gmail, Google Calendar, and Youtube.
+- Lesson Three. we discuss and demonstrate some of the preinstalled apps you may find on your Android device.
+While these may differ slightly from device to device, we’ll explore some of the apps you’re most likely to have preinstalled, such as chrome and Google Calendar.
 We’ll also explore using phone features in Android, such as calling, texting, and contacts.
-We’ll talk about file management in Android, and have some fun taking the google voice assistant through its paces.
+We also have some fun taking the google voice assistant through its paces.

-- Week Five, September 19.
+- Lesson Five.
 We’ll begin by talking about the use of braille and the use of the BrailleBack app with your Android device.
 We’ll discuss connecting peripherals, such as braille displays, keyboards and Bluetooth speakers and headphones.
-Other topics this week include using your Android device as an external drive, and ways to troubleshoot when you experience an issue.
-As this is our final class of the series, we’ll devote plenty of time to answering your remaining questions.
+Other topics include using your Android device as an external drive, and ways to troubleshoot when you experience an issue.

-When you register for the Acquainting Yourself with Android course, you’ll receive:
+When you purchase the Acquainting Yourself with Android audio cdocumentation, you’ll receive: